gears/gears/README.rst

 * Writing client templates using Handlebars.

-* The list of compiler engines for the asset is specified with asset extensions appended to the original extension.
+* The list of compilers for the asset is specified with asset extensions appended to the original extension.
 E.g., for the asset named ``js/app.js.coffee`` CoffeeScript compiler will be used.
 Here are extensions for the supported compilers: